 Roll: A knife roll.
 A piece of material, normally with small pockets or securing straps that allow knives to be stored and rolled for transportation and display.

-Rope Knife: A large frame knife with a single sheepfoot or coping blade.
-Rope knives have nautical origins similar to those of Riggers. (often called a Rigger)
+Rope Knife: A large frame foldingknife with a single sheepfoot or coping blade.
+Rope knives have nautical origins similar to those of Riggers.
+2) fixed blade knife used by Sailors; normally with a blunt tip.
+See Defintion Rigger: defintion 1 (often called a Rigger)